3rcode/github-crawler-tool/README.md

 # Survey of some Github repositories

-**This project serves for a survey of Github repositories about refering commit from a changelog**
+**This project serves for a survey of Github repositories about referring commit from a changelog**

 ## Structure